Cancer Types | Pancreatic Cancer - NFCR

 Key Facts

-Source: American Cancer Society’s Cancer Facts & Figures 2020 and the International Agency for Research on Cancer (2018)
+Source: American Cancer Society’s Cancer Facts & Figures 2023 and American Society for Clinical Oncology (2020)

 Pancreatic Cancer Location